 Yes, but not until we have a signed business relationship that gives us the right to and puts us all on the same page.
 Agents that jump to show you houses without first understanding your needs, or the right to represent your interests (all agents, by default, represent the seller until a buyer agency agreement is signed), tend to be agents that only have their best interest (commissions) in mind.

 6. I am not in the Pittsburgh area, but want to buy in Pennsylvania.
 Can you represent me and get me a rebate?

 It depends.
 We provide “savings” back to our clients that hire us to fully represent them throughout the transaction.
 Rebates after closing, is only one way for a client to receive the financial benefits of working with us but rarely provides the best use of those funds.
 Call Max at 412-552-9811 to discuss your situation and learn more about which of our services would best meet your needs and maximize your savings.

-Commission Free Real Estate Services
+Save Thousands using our Commission FREE Real Estate Services